interledger/rafiki/packages/documentation/src/content/docs/playground/overview.md

 We provide containerized versions of our packages together with two pre-configured docker-compose files ([peer1](https://github.com/interledger/rafiki/blob/main/localenv/cloud-nine-wallet/docker-compose.yml) and [peer2](https://github.com/interledger/rafiki/blob/main/localenv/happy-life-bank/docker-compose.yml)) to start two Mock Account Servicing Entities with their respective Rafiki backend and auth servers.
 They automatically peer and 2 to 3 user accounts are created on both of them.

-This environment will set up an playground where you can use the Rafiki Admin APIs and the Open Payments APIs.
+This environment will set up a playground where you can use the Rafiki Admin APIs and the Open Payments APIs.

 ## Environment overview